When you trust us with your personal information, you expect us to protect it and keep it safe

 - credit reporting bodies.

 We may also disclose your personal information to others outside the Westpac Group where:

 - we are required or authorised by law or where we have a public duty to do so;

-We may disclose your personal information to a recipient which is located outside Australia.
-This includes:
+We may disclose your personal information to a recipient located outside Australia.
+This may include the following: